Datapack-Technical-by-EstEarth/en/src/rp_basic/index.md

-# Resource pack พื้นฐาน
+# Resource pack basic

-เร็วๆนี้
+In the process of maintenance.